![]() |

 My laboratory is part of the

-Department of Mathematics, Department of Biochemistry, Department of Chemistry, Program in Computational Biology, Duke Cancer Institute, Center for Quantitative BioDesign, Center for Genomic and Computational Biology, Algorithms Group (Theory Group, Duke CS), Center for Theoretical and Mathematical Sciences, and the Duke Institute for Brain Science.
-We are grateful to our funders for their support.
+Artificial Intelligence (AI) Group, Department of Mathematics, Department of Biochemistry, Department of Chemistry, Program in Computational Biology, Duke Cancer Institute, Center for Quantitative BioDesign, Center for Genomic and Computational Biology, Algorithms Group (Theory Group, Duke CS), Center for Theoretical and Mathematical Sciences, and the Duke Institute for Brain Science.
+We are grateful to the NIH for their support.

 You can browse my